- Singapore’s Reign as MRO Hub: Lessons for India’s Aviation Ambitions

 India should work to better promote its MRO capabilities to both domestic and international airlines by showcasing the advantages of conducting maintenance work within the country.
 In conclusion, while Singapore has established itself as a leading MRO hub due to its infrastructure, regulatory environment, and strategic partnerships, India has the potential to emerge as a strong contender.
 By addressing the challenges in infrastructure, regulation, and skill development, India can carve out a significant share of the global MRO market.

-Post Script : As a keen follower of the MRO industry in India positivity needs to be kept intact but at times reality dawns , which really hits hard.
+Post Script : As a keen follower of the MRO industry in India, positivity needs to be kept intact but at times reality dawns , which really hits hard.
 Many of the latest MRO reports highlight a glaring omission-India’s MRO industry-which remains too insignificant to be considered a serious player on the global stage.
-Combined, all Indian MRO companies contribute less than 0.5% to the global MRO market, a statistic that reflects the country’s peripheral role in this booming sector.
+Combined all Indian MRO companies contribute less than 0.5% to the global MRO market, a statistic that reflects the country’s peripheral role in this booming sector.
 It is no surprise that the reports do not account for India’s MRO scenario—it simply doesn’t matter when viewed from a global perspective.
-While the rest of the world capitalizes on this growing industry, Indian MRO remains stuck in bureaucratic debates and industry inputs that seem to go nowhere.
+While the rest of the world capitalizes on this growing industry, Indian MRO remains stuck in bureaucratic debates and industry inputs which seem to go nowhere.
 Despite having a burgeoning aviation market, India continues to outsource its MRO needs to countries like Singapore, Turkey, the Netherlands, France, and Germany.
 Over 200,000 direct labor jobs, by one estimate, have been created in these countries solely to handle MRO work for Indian aviation.
-This raises critical questions: Is India too wealthy to develop its own MRO sector, or are there deeper inefficiencies at play?
+This raises a critical questions – Is India too wealthy to develop its own MRO sector, or are there deeper inefficiencies at play?
 Perhaps, as some suggest, the country is content to have foreign nations benefit from its aviation maintenance needs, either out of favor or sheer inertia.
 The scales, without a doubt, are tipped in favour of foreign MRO hubs, while Indian stakeholders continue to deliberate on trivial matters.
 There is a pervasive sense that by finally addressing the MRO sector’s issues and listening to industry input, the government risks “giving away the family jewels.”
 But the reality is far bleaker—those jewels are already firmly in the custody of foreign nations, with India left to collect the crumbs, all while believing it is making progress.
 Today, Indian MRO work represents less than 10% of the domestic market and a minuscule 0.5% of the global market.
 These numbers are a wake-up call to anyone paying attention, but it seems few are.
 India’s governance, it appears, is more interested in holding meetings, taking notes, and disregarding logic, all while self-congratulating and perpetuating the status quo.
 The question remains: is anyone in power truly listening, or is the MRO sector destined to remain an afterthought in India’s aviation ambitions?